 A message from Chief Wendell Shirley

-The past two years have been challenging for both communities and law enforcement agencies across the nation.
-Several high-profile incidents, including the murder of George Floyd by a now-former Minneapolis police officer, have strained police-community relations engendering questions about police legitimacy, procedural justice, and police reform.
-The result has been a national conversation about policing in general and specifically, policing in communities of color.
+The past several years have been challenging for both communities and law enforcement agencies across the nation.
+Several high-profile incidents, including the murder of George Floyd by a now-former Minneapolis police officer, have strained police-community relations, engendering questions about police legitimacy, procedural justice, and police reform.
+The result has been a national conversation about policing in general and, specifically, policing in communities of color.
 The issue of police reform remains front and center today.